6C Who is this Satan according to Michael Heiser?

 “The story opens with a divine council scene—the sons of God appear before Yahweh (Job 1:6).
 During the council meeting the satan shows up.
 His rank is not clear.
 The language is ambiguous with respect to whether he is of the same level as the sons of God or is on the scene as a servant official to the council.
 The lower status is more likely, given what we learn about his job.” (ibid.)

 This is not a divine council meeting like Heiser forces upon the text.
 In descriptions of God’s heavenly courtroom or hosts being gathered, we read only of angels (plus four cherubim and 24 elders, Rev. 4).

-The fact that he appears along with the sons of Gods (angels) does indicate that he too is an angel, (a good one as Heiser claims?
+The fact that he appears along with the sons of Gods (angels) does indicate that he too is an angel, (not a good one as Heiser claims?
 Hardly.)
 For He was once the Head Cherub of the sons of god, Gods angels in heaven, that is why he is there.
 He is able to a be in gods presence until he thrown out of heaven permanently to be on earth Rv.12:7)

 He is described as an individual being, not one who is a son of God in the plural.
 The whole conversation is between God and Satan.
 This so called council has nothing to say or do.
-Knowing all too well what Satan is trying to do, God issues a challenge to Satan using Job, Job is Gods most righteous servant upon the earth.
+God issues a challenge to Satan using Job, Job is Gods most righteous servant upon the earth.
 The righteous faithful angels of God are permitted to listen to Satan challenge God and hear how God deals with him

 Heiser uses this to convolute ones view even further into deception “Scholars have long recognized that the satan is performing a well-defined role for council activity at Ugarit that was carried over into the Hebrew Bible.
 Quoting Handy once again: The Satan works for God, not against him . . . [his] duty is to patrol the universe for those who break the rules of the cosmic authority of Yahweh.
 (Divine council)